 When finally catching up with Pete, Mickey finds that Team Black Phantom has entered the Great Wizard Tournament, a spectacular series of magical duels and contests for wizards where the goal is not merely to see who the best wizard team is, but also to collect and gather all the Diamagics to recreate the Great Crown, a powerful magical artefact whose owner will become the Supreme Sorcerer of Dolmen and gain great powers.
 Though Mickey at first is only after his own Diamagic and isn't interested in the Crown, he nevertheless finds himself having to gather a team of wizards of his own and enter the Tournament for the chance to confront Pete and regain the Diamagic.

 In 2009, when Boom!
-Studios acquired the rights to the Disney comics, they brought Wizards of Mickey to the United States to much praise and acclaim.
+Studios acquired the rights to the Disney comics, they brought Wizards of Mickey to the United States to much praise and acclaim, though only translated the first arc.
+Years later, in 2020, JY would begin releasing their own translation of the full series in America.

 This series includes examples of:

-- Anachronism Stew: It's a medioeval setup... yet the communicating stone is called the Amulet Cellphone, even if regular cellphones do not exist.
+- Anachronism Stew: It's a medieval setup... yet the communicating stone is called the Amulet Cellphone (an "amulettophone" in the original version), even if regular cellphones do not exist.
 And there are multiple references to things such as magical credit cards.
-And in the fourth arc, Fethry Duck builds a disco palace.
-Also, in the third arc, Fafnir starts dressing and behaving like Fonzie, of all things.
+In the fourth arc, Fethry Duck builds a disco palace.
+In the third arc, Fafnir starts dressing and behaving like Fonzie, of all things.
+And various robots are seen throughout the series.

 - Cannot Spit It Out: Donald with Daisy.
 Goofy tries to help him, but well... it's Donald.